 Chung-Ping Cheng graduated from National Taiwan University, where she majored in History.
-She spent much of her years absorbing millennia of art works and artifacts at the museums.
+She moved to Los Angeles in year 2000.
 In the U.S., she took intensive art and photography courses, pursuing her interest in art and photography.
 Cheng is among a new wave of Chinese photographers to re-introduce aspects of China’s considerable aesthetic heritage within contemporary photography.
 Cheng’s work was included most recently in LA Art Show, presented by Los Angeles Art Association, and Solo Exhibitions at the 1839 Contemporary Gallery in Taiwan, Shoebox Projects , TAG Gallery and Moorpark College Art Gallery in Los Angeles.

 I seek to synthesize aspects of my Chinese heritage with an attentiveness to rejecting